opendocsg/slw-judgments-backfill/2012_SGHC_174/report.md

 26     In the circumstances of the present case, where the defendants have submitted that they had no case to answer, the court will determine whether the plaintiffs had established a _prima facie_ case that the breach, if any, was an effective cause of the striking out of Suit 212.

 27     Similarly, in the case of the plaintiffs’ claim in contract, the court must be satisfied that they established a _prima facie_ case that the losses suffered were caused by the defendants’ breach of contract.
-In _Asia Hotel Investments Ltd v Starwood Asia Pacific Management Pte Ltd and another_ [2005] 1 SLR(R) 661, the Court of Appeal explained (at [144]):
+In _Asia Hotel Investments Ltd v Starwood Asia Pacific Management Pte Ltd and another_ <span class="citation">[2005] 1 SLR(R) 661</span>, the Court of Appeal explained (at [144]):

  Breach of a contract per se does not give rise to damages.
 Loss must be shown to have arisen from the breach and in this case the loss of the chance .... must be shown to have been caused by the breach or, putting it another way, the loss must not be too remote.
 As the learned authors of Anson's Law of Contract (28th Ed, 2002), state at p 600: